t-o-m-r/Echinocoder/README.md

 [test.py](test.py) is the example/test script.
 Run it to excercise the encoders.
 If they all work the script should end with a message saying something like "0 failures".

+## References:

+None of the [Don Davis papers](https://www.lehigh.edu/~dmd1/toppapers.html) have been used to create this library, but they can be useful references.
+Some are cached in the [DOCS](DOCS) directory.